Help & advice

 Failure to obtain consent before altering a listed building may result in a fine or even a term of imprisonment.
 Local authority can also serve an enforcement notice in respect of unauthorised works requiring owners to restore the building to its former state.
 These notices can also be enforced for works carried out by previous owners.

-LPOC provide a Specialist Directory, a list of specialist companies that are able to provide products and services for the maintenance and restoration of listed buildings.
+LPOC have collated a Suppliers Directory – a list of specialist companies that are able to provide products and services for the maintenance and restoration of listed buildings.
 The majority of the companies on the list are known to the club and members can approach them with confidence.
 Click here to find the directory.

-For full details of ownership download a copy of our guide by clicking on the attachment above or alternatively call our office on 01795 844939 and we will happily post a printed copy.
+LPOC Guide to Owning – For helpful advice and useful information you can download a copy of our Guide to Owning by clicking on the attachment above, or alternatively call the office on 01795 844939 and we will happily post a printed copy.

 For unlimited expert advice through our helpline and access to a host of information resources available, why not become a member of LPOC?
 Click here for more details.